OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

 **Step 4 – Deploy a container**

-To test the environment, you can select the host and add a container:
+To test the environment, you can select the host and add a container.

 Autoscaling via OneFlow
 --------------------------------------------------------------------------------